Lekerj/SOEN341/README.md

 ./start-demo.sh
 ```

 This will print the staff key and QR base URL for sharing.
+The script now uses `npx http-server` for the frontend, so make sure you ran `npm --prefix frontend --no-save install http-server` during the team onboarding step (or have it cached locally).

 ---

-## 6. Scripted E2E Smoke Test
+## 7. Scripted E2E Smoke Test

 To run a full end-to-end test (register → login → claim → verify → check-in):